IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/gcp_fundamentals.md

 - **Reliability:** Google's global infrastructure ensures high availability.
 - **Flexibility:** Wide range of services for different needs.

+A good reference to take a look at some practical code applied to the platoform, is this [GitHub repository](https://github.com/GoogleCloudPlatform).

 ## GCP Fundamental Concepts
 <!-- (30 Minuti) -->